How to Replace a Damaged Brick

 Once you have identified the bricks that need to be replaced, you will have to remove them from the wall.
 Don’t forget to wear gloves and protective glasses while completing the job.

-Clean out the site of the damaged bricks
+How to clean out the area where the damaged bricks were located

 Now empty, the place where the damaged bricks used to be will require a proper cleaning and smoothing process before going on to the next step.
 Use a metallic brush to clean out the surfaces.
 This step is extremely important as it will contribute to the fact that you will not run into problems when installing the new bricks.